Menu

 But not only can you choose your length, you can also decide your ‘comfort level’ on this hike.
 You’ll find some options below.

-OPTION 1: INDEPENDENT HIKING PACKAGE OR GUIDED WALK
+OPTION 1: INDEPENDENT PACKAGES OR GUIDED WALKS

 If you don’t have the inclination or the time to make the arrangements yourself, there are tour operators that take care of everything for you.